 My philosophy is that EVERY modern human is susceptible to breathing problems while sleeping to various degrees on a continuum.
 What most of modern medicine deals with is the the extreme end state.
 The extreme end of the sleep-breathing continuum that I describe is called obstructive sleep apnea.
 Despite everything we know about obstructive sleep apnea, it’s estimated that about 80-90% of people with it are never diagnosed.
 We end up treating many of the end result complications instead, such as high blood pressure, depression, and heart disease.
 But the vast majority of people don’t have obstructive sleep apnea, but what’s called upper airway resistance syndrome.
 Because of the positive/negative mentality that doctors and patients have with modern tests, it’s only natural that we have this problem.

 What I’ve also discovered is that in addition to addressing the breathing problems, one must also simultaneously address the person as a whole, especially the environment, the diet, physical activity, life stresses, emotional state, and anything else that interacts to upset the body’s intricate equilibrium.
 I also try to integrate complementary healing modalities to help people achieve their goals of sleeping better and ultimately feeling better.
 Another very important aspect of true “healing” is a strong, trusting and long-term patient-doctor relationship, something that’s essentially nonexistent in today’s dysfunctional health care system.

 What compelled me to write my book and to develop this website is that the vast majority of medical conditions that I see in patients in my practice could have been prevented, if only they had the right information.
 The word “doctor” was derived from the word for teacher.
-Hopefully, you’ll learn this material and make a serious effort to follow the recommendations so that you can finally breathe better, sleep better, and live better.
+Hopefully, you’ll be abe to learn and apply this important information so that you can finally breathe better, sleep better, and live better.